kabi02/Market-Sales-Data-Analysis/README.md

 ## Problem
 One Stop Shop is a store that sells various types of products, operating in three different branches.
 They recently launched a membership program, offering perks to those who avail said membership program.
 They want to know if this gimmick would give more engagment and revenue for the store.
 Alongside this, they also have other questions that they want to be answered.
 ## Tools Used
-This analysis made use of Python with the Pandas library to do some data exploration and data cleaning (if applicable), and MySQL for the actual data analysis to answer the problem statments. <br> <br>
+This analysis made use of Python with the Pandas library to do some data exploration and data cleaning (if applicable), and MySQL for the actual data analysis to answer the problem statments.
+The visualizations were done in Microsoft Excel; exporting each query from MySQL into CSV files and importing them to Excel to generate graphs. <br> <br>
 All the code used to gather these insights can be found within this repository.
 ## Question 1
 ### Who purchased more products in each product line?
 Males or females?